-To conclude, the proposed development would not be acceptable in terms of design and would be contrary to policies ENV1 and ENV2 of the Adopted Pendle Local Plan Part 1: Core Strategy, the Adopted Pendle Design principles SPD, Conservation Area Design and Development Guidance, Policy 6 and 7 of the TFNP and paragraph 139 of the NPPF.
+On balance, the proposal would not have any greater unacceptable impact on the character of the dwelling and the conservation area than the original balcony and would be acceptable in terms of design in accordance with policies ENV1 and ENV2 of the Adopted Pendle Local Plan Part 1: Core Strategy, the Adopted Pendle Design principles SPD Conservation Area Design and Development Guidance, and Policy 6 and 7 of the TFNP.
+The development would have a neutral impact on the significance of the conservation area and thus would not require an assessment as per paragraph 208 of the NPPF.